 Here are the ways to manage permissions in your app:

-When you send Facebook requests for someone, should check for necessary permissions and request them if needed.
+When your app sends Facebook requests for someone, it should check for necessary permissions and request them if necessary.

-Your app should deal missing permissions errors from Facebook by asking for permissions and retrying.
+Your app should deal with missing permissions errors from Facebook by asking for permissions and retrying.

-People using your app can revoke permissions in Facebook but you can also implement this in your app.
+People using your app can revoke permissions on Facebook, but you can also implement this in your app.

 You can also let people remove basic login privileges from your app, by implementing a mechanism to revoke login entirely.